Anubhav-Vashishtha/Assignment/seo_agent_readme.md

    - Add a distributed task queue using Celery with Redis/RabbitMQ
    - Deploy multiple workers to process directory submissions in parallel

+1. **AI Vision Pipeline**:
+   - Implement screenshot capture at each submission step
+   - Computer vision analysis to detect form fields and business location
+   - Integration with automation pipeline for dynamic form filling
+   - NLP for understanding submission success/failure messages

 2. **Proxy Rotation System**:
    - Implement IP rotation to avoid rate limiting
    - Integrate with proxy providers for clean IPs